Step-by-Step Guide

 Analyze Your Support Ticket Data and Identify Automation Targets

 For each high-volume category, assess the complexity of resolution.
 Tickets that follow a predictable pattern and can be resolved with information from your knowledge base are prime automation candidates.
-Tickets that require subjective judgment, emotional sensitivity, or access to systems the AI cannot safely modify should be routed to human agents.
+Tickets that require subjective judgment, emotional sensitivity, or access to systems the AI can't safely modify should be routed to human agents.

 Calculate the potential time savings by multiplying the number of automatable tickets by the average handling time per ticket.
 This gives you a concrete estimate of the hours your team will save and the cost reduction you can expect.
 Use these numbers to set realistic goals for your AI support deployment.